The large structures of Grothendieck founded on finite order arithmetic: Large-structure tools

 Cohomology takes a module $M$ on a scheme $X$ and deletes nearly all its structure, highlighting just a little of it in the groups $H^n(X,M)$.
 The \emph{derived category} $D(X)$ of modules on $X$ deletes much of the same information but not all.
 Some manipulations work at this level which are obscured by excess detail at the level of modules and are impossible for lack of detail at the level of cohomology.

-Notably, a scheme map \arrow{f}{X}{Y} sets up complicated relations between cohomology over $X$ and $Y$.
+A scheme map \arrow{f}{X}{Y} sets up complicated relations between cohomology over $X$ and $Y$.
 The successive effect on cohomology of $f$ and a further \arrow{g}{Y}{Z} is not fully determined by the separate effects of $f$ and $g$ (those determine it only up to a spectral sequence).
-Yet a functor \arrow{Rf_*}{D(X)}{D(Y)} between derived categories approximates the effect of $f$ on cohomology so that the approximation of successive effects is (up to isomorphism) the composite of the approximations:
+A functor \arrow{Rf_*}{D(X)}{D(Y)} between derived categories approximates the effect of $f$ on cohomology so that the approximation of successive effects is precisely the composite of the approximations:

-All variants of Grothendieck duality being developed today say the functor $Rf_*$ has a right adjoint \arrow{Rf^!}{D(Y)}{D(X)}, with some further properties under some conditions on $f$.
+All variants of Grothendieck duality being developed today say the functor $Rf_*$ has a right adjoint $Rf^!$, with further properties under some conditions on $f$.
 The adjunction contains very much information.

 The set theoretic issue is to form certain \emph{categories of fractions}.
 In any small or class category \smcat{C} each suitable class $\Sigma$ of arrows has a category of fractions $\smcat{C}[\Sigma^{-1}]$ inverting each arrow in $\Sigma$.
 It has the same objects, while an arrow \clarrow{A}{B} in $\smcat{C}[\Sigma^{-1}]$ is represented by a pair of arrows in \smcat{C}: